Last updated on February 22nd, 2025 at 12:17 am

 - Making you responsible for their emotions.
 Their happiness (or lack of it) is always your fault.
 You feel constant pressure to manage their moods.

-Why Guilt-Tripping Can Be Hard to Spot
+8. Why Narcissistic Guilt-Tripping Can Be Hard to Spot?

 Guilt-tripping isn’t always obvious.
 In fact, narcissists are experts at making their manipulation seem caring or concerned.
 This sneakiness is what makes narcissistic guilt-tripping so dangerous.